Course Registration

 Variable Credit Hour Classes:

 Certain courses have variable credit hours which is a range of credits for which the course can be taken.
 Students wishing to register for such a course may do so after consulting with the department offering the course to determine the number of hours for which to register.
 The last day to add a class is also the last day to change a variable credit hour course's hours.
+Students can adjust the credit hours of these courses through the Penguin Portal before this deadline.

 Change of Registration: